mkhan45/swat/report/main.typ

 the startup time of the runtime, including memory intialization and Wasmtime starting, to about 1 ms.

 I benchmark against Python and OCaml.
 I tried to benchmark against `wasm_of_ocaml`, but it uses WASM's exceptions proposal which is not yet supported by Wasmtime.
+I did not have time to benchmark against C compiled to WASM and run through Wasmtime.
+Since Python's native list type is a vector instead of a linkedlist, I used a tupled linkedlist representation.

 #figure(
     table(columns: 4,
         [],         [swat], [Python], [OCaml],

         [listrev],  [ 238], [   712], [  125],
+        [ack],      [ 363], [  6900], [  934],
+        [isort],     [ 204], [  492], [  247],
     ),
     caption: "Benchmark results, in milliseconds",
     kind: "table",